carayms/QRiV/README.md

 *(Instructions on how to install or load the package/scripts go here.
 Python.)*

-## Usage

-*(Code snippets demonstrating the core function calls for estimation and replication go here.)*

 ---

 ## Citation

-*(Will include the full citation when ourr journal paper here once published.)*
+*(Will include the full citation here once our journal paper published.)*